Even The Best Among Us are Struggling: And It’s Okay!

 by Rodney King

-We don’t want our ‘hero’s’ to show vulnerability, because it amplifies our own.
+We don’t want our hero’s to show vulnerability, because it amplifies our own.
 It’s uncomfortable to know, that even those who we perceive as the best among us, still have daily struggles too.
-It’s compounded even further, when media, and the content creators, constantly blast unending motivational successes towards us — even though, we are struggling, each of us, to achieve even what seems like a slither of what our hero’s exclaim they have.
+It’s compounded even further, when media, and the content creators, constantly blast unrelenting motivational success memes at us.
+Even though in the midst of all of this, we are all struggling, each of us, to achieve even what seems like a slither of what our hero’s exclaim they have.

 I don’t know about you, but I have a serious problem with this narrative.
 For one, many of these ‘successful people’ now have something to sell, a book, a program, a podcast, etc. Hardly ever, do I hear any of these people suggest, while they may have turned aspects of their life around, that they are still struggling in other spheres of their life.
-Which those success tools they told us about, aren’t working for.
+Which and with, those success tools they just told us about, aren’t working so well for them.
 In other words, things still need work, or things that worked before have stopped working and it’s taking time and effort to come back around.

 If You Are Seen As Successful: No One Want’s To Know You Struggling

-They have learned, albeit possible subconsciously, that when you say you have succeeded at something, especially something as big as life, no one wants to hear that after all that success, all that work, life is stilling kicking you in the nuts.
+They have learned, albeit possible subconsciously, that when you say you have succeeded at something, especially supposedly at something as big as life, no one wants to hear that after all that success, all that work, life is stilling kicking you in the nuts from time to time.
 These motivational guru’s know too, that those they are selling their wares to, don’t want to hear this either.
-They want the fail proof plane.
+People generally want a fail proof plane.

-In other words, even though I have achieved a level of success many people in my industry have not, and would love — there are still daily barriers I need to confront (some of those hark all the way back from my childhood).
-In Here’s the shocker, I need to tell you something: I am not perfect.
+In other words, even though I have achieved a level of success many people in my industry could only dream of, and would love to have — there are still daily barriers I need to confront (some of those hark all the way back from my childhood).
+And here’s the shocker, I need to tell you something: I am not perfect.
 I am anything but that.

 But with that said, I have noticed people don’t want to know that I may be struggling, or even having a bad day.
 I get the sense that if they knew I was struggling, as someone they look up too, then what chance in hell do they have.
 This is why I believe the earlier narrative I pointed out in this article, the kind of narrative that suggest ‘the success as I am now, with no cracks’ constantly pushed upon us by YouTube, Facebook and every where else in-between is dangerous.